A guide to finding balance in every area of our busy lives, using the Japanese wisdom of Chowa

 Chowa also gave me a kind of roadmap when it came to starting my charity Aid For Japan in 2011, in the wake of the Tohoku Earthquake and Tsunami, to help orphans of the disaster.
 Chowa is about taking stock of our surroundings, and acting as peacefully and positively as we can, and this kind of thinking really helped me when I was getting started.
 For me, it meant visiting families in their homes, as well as taking as much advice as I possibly could from experts and those who were directly affected by the disaster.
 I drew a lot on my community — many of the volunteers working for my charity are former students of mine.
 As an organisation, we have to stay alert to what’s coming up ahead, as our charity moves on to the next phase of its life (we’re now expanding our activities to help to Tohoku region more widely, and to bring opportunity to the young people we started helping around eight years ago).

-The Power Of Chowa is due for publication on 26th September 2019 by Headline Home.
+The Power Of Chowa is published by Headline Home.